Notice

 How does the Buildings at Risk Service assign a category of risk?

-A category of risk is assigned to buildings on the Register to describe the extent to which they are at risk.
-Because a building in a very poor state of repair may be in a stable state, the assessment of risk is not always directly associated with condition.
+A category of risk is also assigned to buildings to describe the extent of threat to a building.
+Risk can be due to factors such as ongoing vandalism or planning applications proposing the building’s demolition.
+A building in a very poor condition may be in a stable state with little ongoing deterioration.
+An example may be a roofless ruin slowly decaying with no notable loss of building fabric between assessments.
+A building in fair condition may be threatened with demolition.
+Therefore, the level of risk is not always directly associated with condition.
 The following criteria are used to assign a category of risk to buildings on the Register:

-Critical The building is threatened with demolition, and a real or perceived conservation deficit now makes rescue unlikely.
-It is suffering from an acute structural problem that could lead to full or partial collapse, and there is an immediate threat of further deterioration.
+Critical - The building is either threatened with demolition or suffering from an acute structural problem that could lead to full or partial collapse.
+There is an immediate threat of loss of fabric.

-The category of risk is solely the opinion of the Buildings at Risk Service.
+The categories of condition and of risk are solely the opinion of the Buildings at Risk Service for the intended use of maintaining the Buildings at Risk Register.

 Back to Top